Editorial Guidelines

 (Note: Seasons – fall, winter, spring and summer – are lowercased.)

 Place a comma after all cities when followed by their states.
+Place another comma after the state.

 For example:

-She talked to the Baltimore, Maryland, reporter.
+She talked to the Linthicum, Maryland, reporter.

 (Note: AP style is used in abbreviating state names.)